jhrcook/KrasG13SyntheticLethal/README.md

 ![](images/hit_annotation/dep_scatterCentralityCoef_plot.png)

+The relatively close proximity of the genes identified to have genetic interactions with *KRAS* G13D to each other provides confidence that these effects are real.
+Further, the clusters in the above plot may identify regions through which targeting multiple genes may be highly successful. **Ideally, these data should be taken into account when deciding on which genes to pursue *in vivo*.**

 ### Overlap with Alex (UCSF)

 I compared the genes identified in this analysis to those identified by Alex from UCSF.
-There was no overlap between the genes identified by differential gene expression (DGE; q-value 0.05, log-fold change > 2) and modeling G13D-specific dependencies (model q-value < 0.2, coefficient p-value < 0.05, coefficient of magnitude > 0.15).
+There was no overlap between the genes identified by differential gene expression (DGE; q-value < 0.05, log-fold change > 2) and modeling G13D-specific dependencies (model q-value < 0.2, coefficient p-value < 0.05, coefficient of magnitude > 0.15).

 The following figure is the volcano plot of the G13D coefficient against its p-value.
-The blue points are genes significantly differentially expressed in any of the mouse model DGE comparisons.
+The blue points are genes significantly differentially expressed in *any* of the mouse model DGE comparisons.
 The top selection of those are labeled.

 ![](images/overlap_alex/comparison_volcano.png)

 I conducted a similar extraction of the PPI subnetwork for the differentially expressed genes (DEG).
+The yellow nodes are DEG and the gray nodes are bridge nodes between them (edges connecting bridge nodes have been removed for visualization purposes).

 ![](images/overlap_alex/dep_dge_ppi_plot.png)

-I merged this with the same network from the G13D-dependent genes.
+I merged this with the same network from the G13D-dependent genes (labeled in green).

 ![](images/overlap_alex/dep_DepDegBridgeNosingles_ppi_plot.png)